Jianzhong Hu, MD, PhD (Orthopaedics)

 Dr. Schoenhagen has been honored for his clinical research, which has focused on the implications of plaque vulnerability, intravascular ultrasound research and the application of computed tomography and magnetic resonance imaging for atherosclerosis research.

 He has published numerous original and review articles in leading peer-reviewed journals such as the Journal of the American Medical Association, Circulation,the Journal of the American College of Cardiology, and the European Heart Journal.
-Dr. Schoenhagen is first author of a textbook of Coronary Intravascular Ultrasound Imaging, and a textbook of Cardiovascular Computed Tomography.
-He has contributed to several chapters in other medical textbooks related to his specialty interests.
-He has been invited to present his clinical experience and research at medical symposia and conferences in Japan, Europe, and nationally.
+Dr. Schoenhagen is the author of textbook about Coronary Intravascular Ultrasound Imaging, Cardiovascular Computed Tomography, and Acute Aortic Syndromes.
+Further, he has contributed to numerous chapters in medical textbooks related to his specialty interests.
+He has been invited to present his clinical experience and research at conferences in Japan, China, Europe, Australia, and North America.